 Many people experience intense pain and a burning sensation when eating, just after eating, or in some cases chronically.
 There are various types of pain and discomfort that might be behind this type of pain.
-Any type of digestion problem should be seen by our Brooklyn doctor.
+Any type of digestion problem should be seen by our doctor in Brooklyn, NY.

 Often considered a burning sensation located in the upper abdomen, heartburn can also cause pain that seems to radiate into the chest, throat, and neck.
 You may have trouble swallowing, chronic coughing, wheezing, or regurgitation as well.
 Heartburn occurs when the contents of the stomach move back into the esophagus.
 This is the tube that transports food from your mouth into your stomach.